asibic/glassalpha/site/docs/licensing.md

 ---

-For questions about licensing, enterprise deployments, or custom compliance solutions, please contact the GlassAlpha team.
+For questions about enterprise deployments, or custom compliance solutions, please contact the GlassAlpha team.